-Note: This time period can cover any concurrent benefit period and six-month follow up while DCYF continues to work with the family.
+Note: This time period can cover any concurrent benefit period and 6 month follow up while DCYF continues to work with the family.

-Note: Voluntary placements or shelter care status doesn't qualify for the extension.
+Note: Voluntary placements or shelter care status doesn't qualify for a TLE.

-Document in eJAS any DCYF/tribal child welfare court ordered dependency considerations or actions and the actions taken on case including forwarding tribal child welfare cases to WorkFirst headquarters staff.
+Document in eJAS any DCYF/tribal child welfare court ordered dependency considerations or actions and the actions taken on the case including forwarding tribal child welfare cases to WorkFirst Program Managers noted above.

 DCYF or tribal child welfare involved families may be required to do counseling or treatment activities to help keep their families together.
 Add these activities as WorkFirst participation requirements appropriately.
-Involve DCYF or tribal child welfare in case staffings, assessments, and any intensive work with the family during a child dependency time limit extension to create joint plans that will meet the family’s needs.
+Involve DCYF or tribal child welfare in case staffings, assessments, and any intensive work with the family during a child dependency TLE to create joint plans that will meet the family’s needs.

-3.6.1.9 What is the time limit hardship extension process?
+3.6.1.9 What is the time limit extension process?

-The WFPS/WFSSS determines if the adult recipient/ineligible parent qualifies for a time limit hardship extension.
-The WFPS/WFSSS are approved to authorize WorkFirst support services for ineligible parents per WAC 388-310-0800(1)(a).
+The WFPS/WFSSS determines if the adult recipient qualifies for a TLE.
+The WFPS/WFSSS are approved to authorize WorkFirst support services per WAC 388-310-0800(1)(a).

-Prior to the TLE appointment, review the case for evidence of potential eligibility for a time limit extension and identify:
+Prior to the TLE appointment, review the case for evidence of potential eligibility for an extension and identify:

-Medical evidence received in the past 12 months for the adult recipient/ineligible parent, their child or adult relative who is living in the home
+Medical evidence received in the past 12 months for the adult recipient, their child, or adult relative who is living in the home

 SSI applications, even if it’s an application filed by the adult on their own

-Receipt of SSI or Social Security Disability Insurance Payments for ineligible parents
+Receipt of Social Security Disability Insurance Payments

 A history of family violence